Complexity of Classical Acceleration for $\ell_1$-Regularized PageRank: Conclusion, limitations and future work

 \section{Conclusion, limitations and future work}

-We analyzed the classical one-gradient-per-iteration accelerated proximal-gradient method (FISTA) for $\ell_1$-regularized PageRank under a degree-weighted locality work model.
-Under a verifiable confinement assumption, the resulting complexity decomposes into acceleration together with an explicit overhead that quantifies momentum-induced transient exploration.
-The main limitation is that the bound is informative when spurious activations remain confined to a boundary set of moderate volume.
-Several directions remain open.
-For example, establishing lower bounds in the degree-weighted work model.
-Additional work could sharpen confinement diagnostics and derive more instance-adaptive predictions, as well as extend the framework to other acceleration schemes.
+We analyzed classical FISTA for $\ell_1$-regularized PageRank under a degree-weighted locality work model.
+For the slightly over-regularized objective, under an explicit confinement assumption, the resulting complexity decomposes into acceleration together with an explicit overhead that quantifies momentum-induced transient exploration.
+We also provide a lower bound for the total work of standard FISTA on the original objective, based on a family of bad instances.
+Overall, we provide a comprehensive understanding of the behavior of FISTA on PageRank and regimes where it yields advantages.
+Additional work could extend our framework to other algorithms.

 \ifarxiv